nkumar15/design-patterns/Bridge/Bridge/README.md

 ## Comparison
-- Similar to Adapter and Strategy pattern.
+- Similar to Adapter, Strategy pattern and template pattern.
 - As per UML diagram they all look similar but there business purpose(intent) is different.
 - code-wise, Adapter and Bridge patterns are very similar.
 Business-wise, they're different.